jaglikemakkar/Newtons-Cannon/README.md

 # Newtons-Cannon

-Simulation based on Issac Newton's thought experiment and illustration of firing a projectile from a high mountain top at various sppeds.<br>
+A simulation based on Issac Newton's thought experiment and illustration of firing a projectile from a high mountain top at various speeds.<br>
 Link - https://jaglikemakkar.github.io/Newtons-Cannon/